alhassy/ElispCheatSheet/README.md

 E.g., `(cons 1 (cons "a" (cons 'nice nil))) ≈ (list 1 "a" 'nice) ≈ '(1 "a" nice)`.

-\room
 Since variables refer to literals and functions have lambdas as literals, we can produce forms that take functions as arguments.
 E.g., the standard `mapcar` may be construed:

     (defun my-mapcar (f xs)
       (if (null xs) xs
        (cons (funcall f (car xs)) (my-mapcar f (cdr xs)))))

     (my-mapcar (lambda (x) (* 2 x)) '(0 1 2 3 4 5)) ;; ⇒ (0 2 4 6 8 10)
     (my-mapcar 'upcase '("a" "b" "cat")) ;; ⇒ ("A" "B" "CAT")